 In an impaired and confused state, Doe took her car keys and left the center.
 She was involved in a serious car crash, which resulted in a massive fire.
-The fire was caused by a mechanical defect in the car’s fuel system.
+The fire started due to a mechanical defect in the car’s fuel system.

 The victim suffered serious and extensive burns.

-One morning after a snowstorm, the victim went to his shop to work on several projects.
-He opened the shop’s door and turned on the thermostat.
+One morning after a snowstorm, Mr. Doe went to his shop to work on several projects.
+He opened the door and turned on the thermostat.

-The victim had no notice that the piping was not correctly installed, and that he was in danger.
+Doe had no notice that the piping was incorrectly installed, or that he was in danger.